We found 5 pediatric ophthalmologists who accept Blue Cross Blue Shield Bronze HMO near Columbia, MD.

 Clinical interests: Eye Problems

-Dr. Gordon Lui is a specialist in pediatric ophthalmology.
-He has a 4.0 out of 5 star average patient rating.
-His areas of expertise consist of refractive surgery (vision correction surgery), glaucoma, and cataract surgery with intraocular lens (IOL) implantation.
-Dr. Lui takes Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
-He attended the University of Rochester School of Medicine and Dentistry and New York Medical College for medical school and subsequently trained at Brookdale University Hospital and Medical Center for residency.
-He is professionally affiliated with MedStar Montgomery Medical Center.
-Dr. Lui's practice is open to new patients.
+Dr. Gordon Lui's medical specialty is pediatric ophthalmology.
+He is rated 4.0 stars out of 5 by his patients.
+Dr. Lui's areas of expertise consist of refractive surgery (vision correction surgery), glaucoma, and cataract surgery with intraocular lens (IOL) implantation.
+He is affiliated with MedStar Montgomery Medical Center.
+Dr. Lui is an in-network provider for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+He has an open panel.
+His education and training includes medical school at the University of Rochester School of Medicine and Dentistry and New York Medical College and residency at Brookdale University Hospital and Medical Center.

 Clinical interests: Glaucoma, Cataract Surgery with Intraocular Lens Implantation, Refractive Surgery

-Dr. Joanne Waeltermann is a pediatric ophthalmology specialist.
-She has a 4.0 out of 5 star average patient rating.
-Areas of particular interest for Dr. Waeltermann include amblyopia (lazy eye) and strabismus.
-Dr. Waeltermann is affiliated with Greater Baltimore Medical Center and Howard County General Hospital.
-Dr. Waeltermann honors several insurance carriers, including Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice.
-She obtained her medical school training at Wayne State University School of Medicine and performed her residency at Sinai Hospital of Detroit.
+Dr. Joanne Waeltermann practices pediatric ophthalmology in Catonsville, MD and Baltimore, MD.
+Patient reviews placed her at an average of 4.0 stars out of 5.
+Dr. Waeltermann's clinical interests encompass amblyopia (lazy eye) and strabismus.
+Her professional affiliations include Greater Baltimore Medical Center and Howard County General Hospital.
+She takes Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
+Dr. Waeltermann is a graduate of Wayne State University School of Medicine.
+Her residency was performed at Sinai Hospital of Detroit.
 She has received the distinction of Washington, DC-Baltimore-Northern Virginia Super Doctors.

 Clinical interests: Amblyopia, Strabismus, Eye Problems

-Dr. Scott Becker is a pediatric ophthalmology specialist.
-Dr. Becker's areas of expertise include glaucoma.
-His average patient rating is 4.0 stars out of 5.
-He is in-network for Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, Blue Choice, and more.
-Dr. Becker graduated from the University of Maryland School of Medicine and then he performed his residency at a hospital affiliated with the University of Maryland.
-He is professionally affiliated with MedStar Montgomery Medical Center.
-He is accepting new patients.
+Dr. Scott Becker is a specialist in pediatric ophthalmology.
+He works in Columbia, MD, Olney, MD, and Brookeville, MD.
+The average patient rating for Dr. Becker is 4.0 stars out of 5.
+Areas of expertise for Dr. Becker include glaucoma.
+He honors Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, Blue Choice, and more.
+He studied medicine at the University of Maryland School of Medicine.
+For his residency, Dr. Becker trained at a hospital affiliated with the University of Maryland.
+He is affiliated with MedStar Montgomery Medical Center.
+He is open to new patients.

 Clinical interests: Glaucoma